ItsHotdogFred/OllamaAssistant/README.md

 Siri Ollama Bot is a Python-based chatbot application with a graphical user interface.
 It uses the Ollama API to interact with the Llama 3 language model, providing a user-friendly interface for conversational AI interactions.

+There are a few bugs with the markdown system and isn't the best.
+I may or may not keep working on this project since I have found other projects I would like to spend more time on.
+If this does for some reason get some people interested in commiting to this project I am willing to help work on it again.

 ## Features

 - Graphical User Interface (GUI) built with Tkinter